Emil Bernstorff: German Formula Three Championship

 Bernstorff moved to the German Formula Three Championship in 2013, reviving his collaboration with Motopark Academy, now running under the Lotus moniker.

+GP3 Series

+Bernstorff competed in the 2014 GP3 Series for Carlin.
+He finished fifth in the standings with one win.

 Twitch Streaming

-Bernstorff began streaming iRacing on Twitch.tv in July 2020 amid the Coronavirus pandemic.
+Bernstorff began streaming iRacing on Twitch.tv in July 2020 amid the Coronavirus pandemic and started streaming on YouTube in 2022 mainly on iRacing.
+In 2022 he also started streaming on YouTube.